Cotalker/documentation/README.md

 ## Cotalker Documentation

 Welcome!
-We have opened this collaborative space in the hopes that helps answer all questions regarding Cotalker.
+We have opened this collaborative space in the hopes that it helps answer questions and solve any problems regarding Cotalker.

 ### Discussions
 Please feel free to join the [Discussions](https://github.com/Cotalker/documentation/discussions).